Conrail OCS 5 (Conrail 100 “Boston”) - Amtrak 800463 – Observation Car

 Conrail 5 had another unique feature that made it stand out from the other Conrail Office Cars, a beautiful red wood known as Padauk.
 While the other cars in the business car fleet had painted or covered walls, Conrail 5’s walls were a beautiful bare wood which could be seen clearly in the hallway from trackside.
 Conrail 5 also had pull down shades from The Adams & Westlake Company instead of the blinds that other cars had.
 When the shades were up, you could see straight into the car.

-Conrail 5 weighed in at 220,000 lbs and was a feet shorter than the SOU office cars at a coupled length of 79’ 10 1/2”.
+Conrail 5 weighed in at 220,000 lbs and was a few feet shorter than the SOU office cars at a coupled length of 79’ 10 1/2”.
 The SOU cars were 83’ 10 1/8” coupled.
 Just enough to be slightly noticeable when coupled together.

 After its service to the Chairman of the Board on Conrail, Norfolk Southern acquired the car June 1999 after the takeover.
 The car had its gold logos stripped and NS 7 placed on the sides, but was not immediately repainted.
 The same goes for the other former Conrail cars in the OCS fleet.
 There are even a few photos on the internet of the cars being pulled in Conrail green with NS markings.
 The interior on NS 7 didn’t change from its Conrail service until 2013.